MicrosoftDocs/azure-docs/articles/cdn/cdn-cors.md

 ### Azure CDN Premium from Verizon

-The best way to enable this is with Azure CDN is to use **Azure CDN Premium from Verizon**, which exposes some advanced functionality.
+The best way to enable this is to use **Azure CDN Premium from Verizon**, which exposes some advanced functionality.

 You'll need to [create a rule](cdn-rules-engine.md) to check the **Origin** header on the request.
 If it's a valid origin, your rule will set the **Access-Control-Allow-Origin** header with the origin provided in the request.
 If the origin specified in the **Origin** header is not allowed, your rule should omit the **Access-Control-Allow-Origin** header which will cause the browser to reject the request.